aterzis-google/data-plan-api/mobile_data_plan_api_v4_2.md

     incompatible with the user's data plan.
 *   The DPA returns a 410 GONE error code indicating to the GTAF that the client should get a new CPID if `key_type` is CPID and the CPID has expired.
+*   The DPA returns a 501 NOT_IMPLEMENTED error code indicating that it does not support the eligibility call.
 *   The DPA returns a 503 UNAVAILABLE error code indicating that it is unavailable.